underscoreio/underscoreio/src/html/_drafts/monadic-io-laziness-makes-you-free.md

 type Result[Error, Success] = EitherT[Task, Error, Success]
 ~~~

 The free monad offers another approach to monad composition, via the [a la carte][a-la-carte] technique.
 The question then becomes, if we use the free monad should we raise all our monads into it, in the same way we do with monad transformers?
 So far I have not done this.
-The free monad also delays computation, which we've seen is necessary to make IO pure.
 My approach has been to put IO actions into the free monad but leave other monads (e.g. `Option` and `\/`) out of it.
 This means occasionally seeing nested `for` comprehensions but I find it simpler and more performant to work this way.
 One caveat: I haven't written a great deal of code using the free monad so my opinion might change.

 [free-monad-interpreter]: {% post_url 2015-04-14-free-monads-are-simple %}
 [free-monad-deriving]: {% post_url 2015-04-23-deriving-the-free-monad %}